 - Hormone levels

 These are just a few of the factors that headaches get attributed to.
-What can’t be argued is what headaches result in.
-For many, especially children, chronic headaches can lead to depression and general behavioral issues.
+What can't be argued is what headaches result in.
+For many, especially children, chronic head pain can lead to depression and general behavioral issues.

 Looking to the Neck for Help